Three Emerging Roles for Registered Nurses

 Posted: January 13, 2015 by Cathy Weselby in Careers & Credentials

-The Affordable Care Act and the increased focus on prevention and cost containment in health care offers new roles and opportunities for registered nurses.
+The increased focus on prevention and cost containment in health care offers new roles and opportunities for registered nurses.
 Many of these new functions are away from the bedside and focus more on coordination between health care providers and patient education.
 Here’s an overview of three of these emerging job titles; nurse case manager, nurse navigator and RN health coach.

 What does a nurse case manager do?